GustavoMedeiros-A/golang_microservice_ninja/documentation.md

     - tell go to search for any packages within our project

 # Can test the first line of code with curl, point to the port

+After create and config the first line of code, create a application folder and add the app and the router configurations.

+And change the main to get the app to run the project

+# Now, we'll install redis to use as database

+    - go get github.com/redis/go-redis/v9 (to install redis)
+    - docker run -p 6379:6379 redis:latest (run in docker)